antennapedia/antennapedia.com/src/thick/mc_okay.md

 "Do you eat ramen?"

 "Noodles in a bowl?
-Fucking lead me to it."
+Lead me to it."

 Dinner was significantly better than the coffee had been, though they had to wait for a table even at that ridiculously early hour.
 They got huge bowls of noodles in soup and shared a bottle of sake one tiny cup at a time.
 It was delicious and delightful and de-fucking-refreshing or some other word Malcolm couldn't quite call to mind.
 With the catechism out of the way they switched to politics, to history, to those post-war novels, to novels from last year, to television programs they both watched, to the question of how much of a waste of brain cells *Strictly Come Dancing* was and how invested they each were in the outcome of this round.